 Failure.
 Failure of any material to pass the specified tests will be sufficient cause for refusal to consider, under this Agreement, any further samples of the same brand or make of that material.
 The Owner reserves the right to disapprove any material or equipment that has previously proved unsatisfactory in service as determined in Owner’s sole discretion.

 Failure.
-If Licensee breaches any of its obligations pursuant to Section 6.1, unless and to the extent the failure is due solely to delay necessitated by regulatory agencies, Ramot shall notify Licensee in writing of Licensee' failure and shall allow Licensee ninety (90) days to cure or to demonstrate that it has begun to cure its failure.
-Licensee' failure to cure or demonstrate that it has begun to cure such delay to Ramot's reasonable satisfaction within such 90-day period shall constitute a material breach of this Agreement and Ramot shall have the right to terminate this Agreement forthwith.
+If the Company breaches any of its obligations pursuant to Section 6.1, Ramot shall notify the Company in writing of the Company’s failure and shall allow the Company ninety (90) days to cure its failure.
+The Company failure to cure such failure to Ramot’s reasonable satisfaction within such 90-day period shall constitute a material breach of this Agreement and Ramot shall have the right to terminate this Agreement forthwith.